fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 #### Task 13.13.

 Implement filtering by keyword in the application for the route returning all blogs.
 The filtering works as follows
-- GET http://localhost:3003/api/blogs?serch=react returns all blogs with the search term <i>react</i> in the <i>title</i> field, the search term is not case sensitive
+- _GET /api/blogs?serch=react_ returns all blogs with the search word <i>react</i> in the <i>title</i> field, the search word is not case sensitive
-- GET http://localhost:3003/api/blogs returns all blogs
+- _GET /api/blogs_ returns all blogs

-[This](https://sequelize.org/master/manual/model-querying-basics.html#operators) should be useful for this and the next task.
+[This](https://sequelize.org/master/manual/model-querying-basics.html#operators) should be useful for this task and the next one.
 #### Exercise 13.14.

-Extend the filter to search for a keyword in the <i>title</i> and author <i>author</i> fields, i.e.
+Expand the filter to search for a keyword in the <i>title</i> and author <i>author</i> fields, i.e.

-- GET http://localhost:3003/api/blogs?serch=jami returns blogs with the search term <i>jami</i> in the <i>title</i> field or <i>author</i> in the <i>author</i> field
+_GET /api/blogs?serch=jami_ returns blogs with the search word <i>jami</i> in the <i>title</i> field or <i>author</i> in the <i>author</i> field
 #### Exercise 13.15.

-Modify the blog route so that it returns blogs in descending order of likes.
-Look in [documentation](https://sequelize.org/master/manual/model-querying-basics.html) for instructions on ordering.
+Modify the blog route so that it returns blogs based on likes in descending order.
+Search in [documentation](https://sequelize.org/master/manual/model-querying-basics.html) for instructions on ordering,

 #### Task 13.16.

-Make a route for the application http://localhost:3003/api/authors that returns the number of blogs for each author and the total number of likes.
+Make a route for the application /api/authors that returns the number of blogs for each author and the total number of likes.
 Implement the operation directly at the database level.
 You will most likely need the [group by](https://sequelize.org/master/manual/model-querying-basics.html#grouping) functionality, and the [sequelize.fn](https://sequelize.org/master/manual/model-querying-basics.html#specifying-attributes-for-select-queries) aggregator function.

 The JSON returned by the route might look like the following, for example:

-IMAGE

 ```
 [